trapcodeio/js-toolbox/README.md

 # Trapcode's Toolbox
-Well Documented  Functions i find myself reinventing every-time.
+Well Documented  Functions we find ourselves reinventing every-time.

 Written in Typescript for different enviroments and frameworks but for now we will focus on functions required by